Unique model railroad structure Plan-Sets designed in CAD.

 This 3-Story Factory was originally built with a masonry power house and a clock tower.
 Clock Towers were designed into many large factories so employees could see what time it was from a distant, and therefore get to work on time for a 10-hour work day!
 This factory had many additions over the years which include; a bridge, a lean-to, an office building, and a penthouse options for the modeler.

 Footprint 68ʺ x 19ʺ as designed.
-Booklet and Plan-Set includes: 9) super B, 28) 9-½ʺ x 13ʺ super A size, sheets which include 3-D illustrated construction renderings and photos, adhesives, painting, UV stabilization and weathering instructions.
-Plan-Set consists: of 9) super B, and 2) 9-½ʺ x 13ʺ super A size, sheets only, with foam board and textured styrene for indoor or outdoor railroad gardens.
+Plan-Set and Booklet includes: 9) 13" x 19" super B, and 20) 9-½ʺ x 13ʺ super A size, sheets which include 3-D illustrated foam board construction renderings and photos, adhesives, painting, UV stabilization and weathering instructions.
+Plan-Set consists: of 9) 13" x 19" super B, and 2) 9-½ʺ x 13ʺ super A size, sheets only, for foam board construction with textured styrene for indoor or outdoor railroad gardens.

 Outdoor Adhesives & Finishes List, •••• A two (2) page list of recommended adhesives, paint and UV protection.